One, Big, Beautiful Bill: Impact on Philanthropy

 Corporate grantmakers

-Floor on charitable contributions from corporations – Section 112027
+Floor on charitable contributions from corporations

 - Current law: Corporations can deduct their charitable contributions from their taxable income up to a maximum of 10% of their taxable income.

-- What’s in the House-passed version: The provision would create a 1% floor, meaning corporations would have to contribute at least 1% of their taxable income in order to qualify for a charitable tax deduction.
+- What’s in the House-passed version: Section 112027 would create a 1% floor, meaning corporations would have to contribute at least 1% of their taxable income in order to qualify for a charitable tax deduction.
 The provision does not change the 10% ceiling.
 The provision also allows for up to a five-year carryforward of contributions in excess of 10%.
 It is unclear whether corporations would be able to deduct the full value of their charitable contributions or only the value in excess of 1%.
 We hope for more clarity as the package moves through Congress.

 - Impact on philanthropy: The Council, our partners, and outside counsel are still working to understand the full impact of this provision.
 Please reach out to our team if you have insight on the impact to corporate grantmakers.